Access to Justice for Everyone

 New Hampshire Bar Association

-(LRS), a Reduced Fee Referral Program, and a LawLine that provides once-a-month free phone time to ask a lawyer your legal questions.
-In addition, this site has links to other agencies, groups,
+The NH Bar is an association of all lawyers licensed in New Hampshire.
+The Bar has a Lawyer Referral Service (LRS), and a LawLine that provides once-a-month free phone time to ask a lawyer your legal questions.
+In addition, this site has links to other agencies, groups, and public information pamphlets.

-New Hampshire Legal Services Website
+New Hampshire Free Legal Answers

 American Bar Association